Re-Blog: [When God Re-Booted Creation]

 “Lord, I have treasured your word in my heart, that I may not sin against You” Psalm 119:11

-For those new to my posts, I was in the 7th grade when Rwanda descended into the worst atrocities of the 20th century, the 1994 genocide against the Tutsi.
-Over a million citizens were mercilessly slaughtered in a little over three month.
-This staggering number includes my parents, two of my siblings, friends, relatives, neighbors, fellow citizens.
+For those unfamiliar with my story, I was in 7th grade when Rwanda was plunged into one of the most devastating atrocities of the 20th century: the Genocide against the Tutsi.
+In just over three months, more than a million Tutsis were brutally killed—including my parents, two of my siblings, relatives, friends, neighbors, and fellow citizens.

 9th Grader